vanvalenlab/bebi205/bebi205/compute-resources.md

 9. Exit your current ssh session and reconnect.

-1. Create a new environment for running course notebooks
+1. Create a new environment for running course notebooks.
+Installing `pytorch` may take a few minutes.

 ```bash
 mamba create --name bebi205 python=3.10